Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Contraction}

-We adopt Einstein's convention: if the same coordinate index $i$ appears twice (as a contravariant index and covariant index) then we perform the summation $\sum_i$ over a given tensor or density.
+Einstein's summation convention also applies within the same tensor or tensor density, if a given coordinate index $i$ appears twice (as a contravariant and covariant index).
 Such a tensor or density is said to be {\em contracted} over index $i$.
-A contracted tensor of rank $(k,l)$ transforms like a tensor of rank $(k-1,l-1)$:
+A contracted tensor of rank $(p,q)$ transforms like a tensor of rank $(p-1,q-1)$:

 For example, the contraction of a contravariant and covariant vector $A^i B_i$ is a scalar ({\em scalar product}).
-A contracted tensor density of rank $(k,l)$ and weight $w$ transforms like a tensor density of rank $(k-1,l-1)$ and weight $w$:
+A contracted tensor density of rank $(p,q)$ and weight $w$ transforms like a tensor density of rank $(p-1,q-1)$ and weight $w$:

-Contraction of a symmetric tensor with an antisymmetric tensor (over indices with respect to which these tensors are symmetric or antisymmetric) gives zero.
+Contraction of a symmetric tensor with an antisymmetric tensor (over indices with respect to which these tensors are respectively symmetric and antisymmetric) gives zero:

 If contraction of two tensors gives zero, these tensors are said to be {\em orthogonal}.
 Two orthogonal vectors (one contravariant and one covariant) are said to be {\em perpendicular}.